penten/qbs/README.md

             return user, err
         }

-- If you need to define more complex condition, you should call `Condition` method, it expects a `*Condition` parameter. you can get a new condition instance by calling `qbs.NewCondition`, `qbs.NewEqualCondition` or `qbs.NewInCondition` function.
+- If you need to define more complex conditions, you should call `Condition` method, it expects a `*Condition` parameter. you can get a new condition instance by calling `qbs.NewCondition`, `qbs.NewEqualCondition` or `qbs.NewInCondition` function.
 - `*Condition` instance has `And`, `Or` ... methods, can be called sequentially to construct a complex condition.
 - `Condition` method of Qbs instance should only be called once as well, it will replace previous condition defined by `Condition` or `Where` methods.